MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-policy-monitor.md

 ## Important concepts for device compliance policies and status results

-When viewing compliance status details and reports, be aware of the following important details that can affect how a devices compliance status is reported:
+When viewing compliance status details and reports, be aware of the following important details that can affect how a device's compliance status is reported:

 - Devices must be enrolled into Intune to receive device compliance policies.